Alcohol & Drugs Awareness

 There is some disagreement about BAC measurement and legal limits.
 Some feel the maximum legal BAC limits for driving (usually up to 0.08%) are arbitrary and not meaningful for many drivers.
 Others, however, believe levels of 0.08% are extremely dangerous and result in reduced reaction time, impaired motor skills, and foggy thinking.

 Be sure to know the laws in your state regarding drugs, alcohol, and driving, to avoid unpleasant surprises.
-In most states, you'll be convicted of DUI with a BAC of 0.08%; however, some states have more stringent regulations, especially for younger drivers.
 Depending on your body, choosing to have a single, small drink could put you over the legal limit.
 In fact, some states don't permit you to drive with any amount of alcohol in your system.

 Additional Reading and Resources

 Any educational system is a good resource for drug and alcohol awareness, particularly universities and colleges.
 If you are a student, check out your school's website for information on alcohol and drugs.
 The Harvard School of Public Health offers some information about alcohol.

 The government spends a lot of money researching alcohol and drug abuse.
 You might want to read about Drug Enforcement Administration educational programs on drug and alcohol use.
 There is always the National Highway Traffic Safety Administration (NHTSA), which has information about driving and alcohol.